THE HOMEOWNER PAINTING LIKE A PRO

 Painting a wall, spraying a cabinet, staining a piece of wood, they all involve certain techniques for success.
 You can be trained by a mentor as well as study techniques from instructional materials.
 Or you can learn by trial and error, like I did.
 This blog will allow me to give some of my tips to make you a better painter.
 Take them as you will as they will be short and to the point.

 To Get A Professional Look

 - Use drop clothes that do not allow paint to bleed through.
-Rubber backed canvass-type is best.
-Plastic will bunch up on floor as you move around.
+Rubber backed canvass-types are best.
+Plastic will bunch up on the floor as you move around.
 Construction paper must be taped to the floor.
-Painters plastic can cover furniture.
+However, lightweight painter’s plastic can cover furniture.

 - Use quality brushes.
 Cheap brushes only allow individual strands of bristles to come loose and get attached to the paint surface.
 A 2 1/2 inch tapered brush is best for painting corners and straight lines.